michelleconville/hangman/README.md

 *   [Pyfiglet](https://pypi.org/project/pyfiglet/0.7/)  - For adding ascii art.

-*   Mircosoft Visio - For creating the workflow diagram
+*   Microsoft  Visio - For creating the workflow diagram

 *   Movavi video editor - To create a video of the application working